vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 ```

 This is a very basic model, it has the properties of a customer with an additional fullName property.
-Since this model will be used for output response, no validation is added.
+Since this model will be used for output response only, no validation is added.

 Now we will create an handler to query a customer view into a new file src/api/queryHandler.ts